arungudelli/python.shiksha/content/en/library/built-in-functions/next-built-in-function-in-python/index.md

 ---
 title: "Python next() function syntax,usage and examples"
-description: "The 'next()' function is one of the built-in functions in python"
+description: "The 'next()' function is one of the built-in functions in Python"
 date: "2022-07-27T02:58+09:00"
 draft: false
 link: "next() built-in functions"